 - Add in the broccoli and peppers, and cook for 3 minutes, stirring often.
 Veggies should be tender-crisp.
 Give it a little longer if you want them softer.

 - Add the chicken back to the pan and stir in the sauce (whisk it again quickly prior to pouring it in).
 Let it bubble until thickened (less than a minute), stirring constantly so everything is coated.
-Take the pan off the heat.
-Serve immediately over rice or noodles.
+Take the pan off the heat and serve immediately.

 Notes